-The US foodservice industry has recently undergone major changes, and many more can be expected as we move further into 2018.
-Many restaurant and foodservice experts have made predictions regarding industry trends for the year, and they all had one in common: the need for wholesalers and distributors to be able to adapt to the quickly changing landscape.
+The US food service industry has recently undergone significant changes, and many more can be expected as we move further into 2018.
+Many restaurant and food service experts have made predictions regarding industry trends for the year, and they all had one in common: the need for wholesalers and distributors to be able to adapt to the quickly changing landscape.

-“Change is here to stay, and this year’s top trends reflect the industry’s acceptance of this state,” explained Andrew Freeman and Company in its 2018 annual trend report.
+“Change is here to stay, and this year’s top trends reflect the industry’s acceptance of this state,” Andrew Freeman and Company explained in its 2018 annual trend report.
 “Successful hotels and restaurants are turning creativity into innovation and adapting faster than ever.
-And there’s a lot of change to deal with – economic, political and social factors, as well as significant cultural shifts in the way people use restaurants and hotels.”
+And there’s a lot of change to deal with – economic, political, and social factors, as well as significant cultural shifts in how people use restaurants and hotels.”

-Not only is big data helping companies improve their purchasing, but it is driving decision making when it comes to choosing food vendors.
-After Levy Restaurants lost a concession contract to Aramark due to lack of data analysis, EVP of new business development Jeff Wineman said that choices are being based off more than just the quality of the product.
+Not only is big data helping companies improve their purchasing, but it is driving decision-making when it comes to choosing food vendors.
+After Levy Restaurants lost a concession contract to Aramark due to a lack of data analysis, EVP of new business development Jeff Wineman said that choices are being based on more than just the quality of the product.